common name: small carpenter bees

 scientific name: Ceratina spp.
 (Insecta: Hymenoptera: Apidae: Xylocopinae)

 Introduction - Synonymy and Taxanomy - Distribution - Identification - Biology - Economic Importance - Selected References

 In America, north of Mexico, the small carpenter bees, Ceratina, comprise one of two genera of the subfamily Xylocopinae.
 The other genus contains the large carpenter bees, Xylocopa.
-Of the 21 species of Ceratina in America north of Mexico, only two are known to occur in Florida: C. cockerelli H.S.
-Smith, and C. dupla Say.
+Of the 21 species of Ceratina in America north of Mexico, only two are known to occur in Florida: Ceratina cockerelli H.S.
+Smith, and Ceratina dupla Say.

-Mitchell (1962) described the subspecies C. dupla floridanus from Florida, but Daly (1973) synonymized it simply as a more densely punctate, and brighter blue population of the typical eastern C. dupla.
+Mitchell (1962) described the subspecies Ceratina dupla floridanus from Florida, but Daly (1973) synonymized it simply as a more densely punctate, and brighter blue population of the typical eastern Ceratina dupla.

 At various times, carpenter bees have been placed in the families Anthophoridae, Xylocopidae or Apidae.
-Hurd and Moure (1963) traced the history of the placement of these bees in various families.
-However, the most recent placement is within the Apidae (Krombein 1967).
+Hurd and Moure (1963) traced the taxonomic history of these bees, with the most recent placement within Apidae (Krombein 1967).
 This family is characterized, in part, by the jugal lobe of the hindwing being absent or shorter than the submedian cell and by the forewing having three submarginal cells.

 Ceratina cockerelli is found throughout Florida and most of the southern coastal states from Texas to Georgia (Daly 1973).
 Specimens have not been reported from Alabama or Mississippi, but probably occur there.
 Ceratina dupla is found throughout Florida as well as most of the eastern United States (Daly 1973).